AirbusCyber/grap/README.md

 }
 ```

+Note that pattern files can contain multiple pattern graphs.

 You may find additional pattern examples in two directories:

 - [patterns/](patterns/) contains a few patterns that can be useful on any binary such as a pattern to detect short loops or to detect a loop on basic blocks,
 - [examples/](examples/) contains patterns used against the Backspace malware (see [examples/backspace_samples.md](examples/backspace_samples.md) to obtain the binary samples).

 # Documentation
 You will find more documentation in the [doc/](doc/) folder.
-The syntax of pattern and test graphs is detailed in the file grap\_graphs.pdf within the download section on BitBucket ([https://bitbucket.org/cybertools/grap/downloads/grap_graphs.pdf](https://bitbucket.org/cybertools/grap/downloads/grap_graphs.pdf)).
+The syntax of pattern and test graphs is detailed in the file grap\_graphs.pdf within the release section.

 The [examples/](examples/) folder contains a python file demonstrating how to use the python bindings to analyze Backspace samples.